Subhas Chandra Pattanayak

 Provided that, for each subsequent violation, the amount of fine shall be double of that for the first violation.

-Sharma in his nothing in the displayed document, on 19.11.2015, said, both these Rule appear impossible for implementation.
+Sharma in his nothing on 19.11.2015, said, both these Rule appear impossible for implementation.

-When the Chief Secretary Gokul Chandra Pati ignored Sharma’s noting on Rule 4, he wanted the Law Department to opine if punishment could be imparted under Rule 10.
+When the Chief Secretary Gokul Chandra Pati ignored Sharma’s noting on Rule 4, he wanted the Law Department to opine if punishment could be imparted under Rule 10, even though the entire set of draft Rules and Act-amendment proposal I had given was approved by the Ministerial Committee with a direction to the Principal Secretary, Law, who was,as a member, present in the Committee, to vet it immediately, thereby denying any scope to the bureaucracy to sit over it.

 Without calling the Ministerial Committee, in the name of the Committee, the Chief Minister was made to sign on the dotted lines on 17.12.2015 , pronouncing a 9-point program for “strict implementation of the Orissa Official Language Act, 1954” , which completely obliterated the idea of imposition of punishment for violation of the Act by amendment of the Act and framing of Rules.